Compare the best cashback credit cards

 • Proof of identification.
 You’ll be required to provide a copy of your driver’s licence and/or passport for proof of identification.

 • Proof of income.
-You’ll be asked to provide your employer’s details, as well as a recent tax return and/or payslips.
-If you’re self-employed, you’ll need to include your accountant’s details.
+In some cases, you might be asked to provide your employer’s details, as well as recent payslips.
+If you’re self-employed, you might need to provide a recent tax return.

 • Financial information.
-You will need to provide other information about your finances including debts, liabilities and expenses.
+You may need to provide other information about your finances including debts, liabilities and expenses.

-Once you’ve provided all of this information and hit “submit”, you should receive a response regarding your application within 60 seconds.
-If you’re approved, you’ll receive your card in the mail within 1-2 weeks.
-If the card has a cashback offer, you should read the Product Disclosure Statement to confirm the terms and conditions and when you can expect to receive the cashback credit in your account.
+Once you’ve provided all of this information and hit “submit” on your online application, you should get an immediate response regarding your application.
+If you’re approved, you’ll receive your credit card in the post within 1-2 weeks.
+If the card has a cashback offer, you should read the Product Disclosure Statement to confirm the terms and conditions and when you can expect to receive the cashback in your account.

 What’s the best cashback credit card for bad credit?